Tenants seeking overcharge reimbursement face massive delays

 If you believe your landlord has overcharged you, the length of the adjudication process may seem daunting.
 However, you have rights as a tenant, which are worth protecting.
 You can help to minimize preventable delays by bolstering your complaint with the necessary information and available evidence of overcharging.
 You also have the option of filing your overcharge complaint in court or raising it as a “counterclaim” after a landlord sues you for rent.
 There are benefits to a court-filed overcharge complaint or counterclaim.

-If you do decide to supplement your DHCR overcharge complaint and/or settle before the DHCR determines your case, you can work with an attorney to negotiate a fair outcome.
+If you do decide to supplement your DHCR overcharge complaint and/or settle before the DHCR determines your case, you can work with a tenant’s rights attorney to negotiate a fair outcome.
+Our team at HGJ is here to help.
+Call us today!

 Recent Posts